Neptune's Navy: Past

-Because of the COVID-19 pandemic, Sea Shepherd has ended up selling vessels instead of maintaining them.
 Sea Shepherd acquired the Ocean 7 Adventurer for its 2011 campaign against Japanese whaling in the Antarctic, renaming it MV Gojira.
 After a legal claim, Sea Shepherd renamed it the MV Gojira and later the MV Brigitte Bardot On December 29, 2011 the vessel was damaged by a 6 m rogue wave whilst pursuing the Japanese whaling fleet during Operation Divine Wind off the western coast of Australia.
 The main hull was cracked and the port side pontoon needed to be held together by straps.
 In response to this incident and new tactics employed by the Japanese whaling fleet, Paul Watson has stated that he intends to procure more vessels to prevent themselves being outnumbered and shorthanded in future engagements.
-The ship was later sold in 2020.
+The ship was later sold in 2020 instead of maintaining it, because of the COVID-19 pandemic.

 The 1200-tonne Bob Barker, was named after famous television game-show host and animal activist Bob Barker, who made the purchase of the retired Norwegian whaling vessel possible with a donation of US$5 million.
 This ship and the Irwin were both given new dazzle paint jobs in 2011.
 They were easy to tell apart since as the Irwin has a 77 painted on its bow while the Bob Barker had a shark's mouth design on its bow.
-In November of 2022 Sea Shepherd announced that The Bob Barker would be retired and scrapped due to its thinning hull stating in a post, "The thinning hull and the ageing machinery, means that the vessel can no longer be operated safely.
+In November 2022, Sea Shepherd announced that The Bob Barker would be retired and scrapped due to its thinning hull stating in a post, "The thinning hull and the ageing machinery, means that the vessel can no longer be operated safely.
 Therefore, Sea Shepherd Global has a responsibility to the safety of life at sea, and the marine environment, to retire the vessel permanently."